danielscholl-osdu/file/docs/File-Service.md

   This is a **GET** endpoint to generate a download signed URL for the files which were already uploaded and whose metadata were also created.
 For all such files, users should provide unique file `Id`.
 The time for which the signed URL to be active can be given by the user as a query Paramater 'expiryTime' and patterns support is for Time Units Minutes,Hours,Days.
+The expiry time is set to default capped value of 7 Days if the time provided by the User exceeds the capped value.
   This download signed URL allows the user to download and access the content of the file.

 	**Note:**
 	-	The signed URL expires after a set time that varies as per environment.
 For example Azure implementation has the default expiry limit set to 7 days.